Cache Duration Tuning & Max-Age

 Browser Cache Mechanics & TTL Enforcement

 Browsers interpret Access-Control-Max-Age as a directive to cache successful preflight responses.
-The Fetch Standard defines the header semantics, but engine implementations enforce strict upper bounds.
+The Fetch Standard defines the header semantics, but each engine enforces strict upper bounds.

 DevTools Cache Hit Verification

-// Identify zero-transfer preflight cache hits in the Performance API
+// Identify zero-transfer preflight cache hits via the Performance API

 const cachedPreflights = performance.getEntriesByType('resource')